PartMan7/PS-Client/README.md

 * `type`: The type of the message being received.
 Can be either `'pm'` or `'chat'`.
 * `isIntro`: A boolean that indicates whether the message was received as a past message on connection.
 * `time`: The Unix datestamp that indicates when the message was created.
 This is normally received from PS! wherever possible, but uses `Date.now()` if the data is unavailable.
-* `target`: This can be either a Room or a User, depending on whether the type is chat or pm.
+* `target`: This can be either a [Room](#room-structure) or a [User](#user-structure), depending on whether the type is chat or pm.
 If the type is chat, this is the Room in which the message was sent.
 If the type is pm, this is the User with which the PM is with - note that this is not always the target of the PM, such as in cases where the Bot receives a PM from another user.
 * `original`: The original received message (ie, a message of the form `|c|+PartMan|Hi!` would have that as the original and `Hi!` as the content).

 Message only has one method:
-* `reply (text: string): Promise<Message>` sends a message to the target and returns a Promise that is resolved with the sent message, or is rejected with the message content.
+* `reply (text: string): Promise<Message>` sends a message to the target and returns a Promise that is resolved with the sent Message, or is rejected with the message content.
 This is a shortcut for `Message#target#send`.

 ### User Structure